How To Keep Cool In Bed At Night

 If you have an upstairs, attic, or loft, open any windows or hatches up there to allow rising heat to escape.

-4. Sleep on a cooling mattress pad
+4. Use a bed cooling system or breathable mattress pad

 If you currently sleep on a memory foam mattress or use a memory foam mattress topper, I recommend experimenting with a different surface if you can.

-bedjet 3
+Bedjet 3

 Fans can work wonders if you don’t mind the feeling of the air flowing over you.
 There are many different fan options to consider, which will depend on your budget and need for serious cooling.

 If you use a normal fan, try putting a container of ice right behind the fan.
-A simple trick is to fill a couple of plastic drinks bottles with water and freeze them.
+Another simple trick is to fill a couple of plastic drinks bottles with water and freeze them.
 Then stand them just behind the fan to cool the air it draws in and blows towards you.

 Alternatively, just fill pans from the kitchen with ice and let the cool air that rises out of them get blown toward you by the fan.
+Keep an eye on the humidity levels in the bedroom if you try these fan + ice methods though, as high humidity isn’t ideal for sleep either.

 6. Install air conditioning or try a portable unit